Welcome to Graduate Studies at Michigan Tech!

 The Michigan Tech Career Fair is one of the largest in the country, bringing more than 400 companies each year.
 Our biannual Career Fair is open to students of all majors.

-The Center for Diversity and Inclusion (CDI) is dedicated to enhancing the academic and co-curricular experience of all Michigan Tech students, with an emphasis on historically underrepresented and underserved students (Native American/Indigenous, African-American/Black, Hispanic/Latino/a/x, Asian-American & Pacific Islanders, LGBTQIA+, women, disabled, first generation, and other cultural and multicultural identities) to foster their success at Michigan Tech and beyond.
-The CDI is committed to the academic and graduation success of students in addition to fostering their engagement through intentional programming and co-curricular activities.
+The Center for Diversity and Inclusion (CDI) is dedicated to enhancing the academic and co-curricular experience of all Michigan Tech students, with an emphasis on those historically underrepresented and underserved (Native American/Indigenous, African-American/Black, Hispanic/Latino/a/e/x, Asian-American and Pacific Islanders, LGBTQIA+, women, disabled, first generation, low-income, and other intercultural and multicultural identities).
+At the CDI, we are committed to your academic and graduation success and are here to help you build your path at Michigan Tech and beyond.
 The CDI is composed of passionate staff and amazing student leaders who engage, educate, empower, and amplify the voices, opportunities, and development of students.
-CDI's ultimate goal is to create a home away from home where all can thrive and find their sense of belonging.
+Our ultimate goal is to help you create a home away from home where you can thrive and find your sense of belonging.

 The Experience Tech program is funded by a student fee that provides you with access to recreational facilities and performing arts events.
 The program includes downhill skiing and snowboarding at Mont Ripley, Husky Hockey games, tennis at the Gates Tennis Center, golfing at Portage Lake Golf Course, visual and performing arts events, Tech Trails and Recreational Forest, Rozsa Center events, intramural sports, Outdoor Adventure Program, and Student Health and Wellness.
 See Experience Tech's website for more information.